 Ongoing Professional Development for Educators

-Stay tuned for our Fall Workshop Series announcement centering Zaretta Hammond's text, 'Culturally Relevant Teaching and The Brain'.
+Stay tuned for our Summer Digital Workshop Series announcement centering Zaretta Hammond's text, 'Culturally Relevant Teaching and The Brain'.
 Coming soon!

 After material costs, all funds go directly to support Black and Brown individuals and organizations within St. Louis and beyond.
 For more information, please contact us.